View Resume / CV

 View Publicity Photos

 Recognized for her emotionally charged and vivid orchestral writing, in 2023 Dosia McKay was commissioned by the Knoxville Symphony to compose The Lure of the Flowering Fern for chamber orchestra and the 2021/2022 season has brought Dosia McKay’s debut with the New York City Ballet in the performance of her two orchestral pieces, Unveiling and Is Now Not Enough?, to the choreography of Sidra Bell and costume design by Christopher John Rogers at the David H. Koch Theater at Lincoln Center in New York and The John F. Kennedy Center for the Performing Arts in Washington, D.C.
-In November, the Knoxville Symphony will premiere her Watercolors for symphony orchestra at the Tennessee Theater.
+In November, the Knoxville Symphony premiered her Watercolors for symphony orchestra at the Tennessee Theater.

 Dosia McKay’s music has been featured on National Public Radio and in concerts at the David H. Koch Theater at Lincoln Center in New York, The John F. Kennedy Center for the Performing Arts and the National Gallery of Art in Washington, D.C., the Festival Gdynia Classica Nova in Poland, the Beijing Modern Music Festival in China, in Spain, France, the Knoxville Museum of Art, the Tennessee Theater, the Electro-Music Festival in Asheville, the Diana Wortham Theater in Asheville, and others.